 Step 4 - Meet As A Team Weekly And Monthly

 I've written about this before, so I won't go into it too deeply here, but you need to get into a monthly meeting rhythm with your team to discuss the business and how the team is executing on the expectations for each role.

 If someone is ultimately responsible for sales, how are they executing?
 Do they need any help from the other members of the team?
 Whoever is ultimately responsible for the financial performance can bring data related to cash flow and profitability.
 Why was a particular project so unprofitable and what could we do about it?
 What about customer complaints?
 How do we keep our customers happy?
 What is the root cause of the client's issue?

 This is where you begin to off-load your day to day concerns of the business onto the other members of your team.
 They help to carry the load and solve the problems.
 By the way, that's why you hired them in the first place right?

 Step 5 - Get Strategic And Develop A Plan As A Team

 Once you've been operating as a team for several weeks, it's time to pull your heads out of the day to day operating of the company and begin to think strategically.

-I suggest an all-day off-site where the team gets together to plan for the next 12 months.
+I suggest an all day off-site where the team gets together to plan for the next 12 months.
 This is where you leverage the collective intelligence of your team and get their feedback on the most pressing strategic issues the company is facing.
 This process is like building muscle.
-It takes time and practice and may even feel a bit awkward at first.
+It takes time and practice, which may even feel a bit awkward at first.
 Your team will be tempted to focus on the tactical day to day issues.
 Having someone help facilitate this process can be really helpful.